BOB NOLAN: EARLY LIFE AND CAREER (1908 - 1931)

 Photo courtesy of David Folster

 Harry was bitter.
-Although it is difficult to understand this attitude from a distance of over one hundred years, divorce was perceived as a shame to his whole family.
+Although it is difficult to understand the attitude from a distance of over one hundred years, divorce was perceived as a shame to his whole family.
 The boys' grandparents tried to erase Flora's memory.
 For the three years the boys lived on the homestead, they were absolutely forbidden to speak their mother's name.
 Her letters never reached them.
 No attempt was made to explain their mother's apparent desertion.
 Young Bob was convinced that his mother had abandoned him and the hurt remained with him for the rest of his life.
 He did find a measure of peace in the deep woods behind the house, a place he called his wildwood.
 Earle, three years younger and more adaptable, became his grandmother's favorite but Bob held himself quietly and politely aloof from everyone.

 Bob's "wildwood" on his grandparents' homestead in New Brunswick.